Satyadeep-Dey/genai-lab/README.md

 Hands-on experiments and projects for learning and exploring **Generative AI**.

+> **Environment:** The notebooks in this repository are designed to run in **Google Colab** and may not work as-is in a local Jupyter/Python environment.

 The repository follows a practical progression from basic LLM/API usage to **RAG, embeddings, vector databases, MCP, AI agents, semantic search, hybrid search, and natural-language query planning**.

 ## Topics